❮ Return to Our Work

 • January 20, 2025: FAA Administrator Michael Whitaker resigned under pressure from Elon Musk, leaving the administration without a leader until January 30, 2025.
 (Source: The Daily Beast

 • January 20, 2025: Trump issued an executive order instituting a hiring freeze for the federal government.
-The Air Traffic Controllers Union and lawmakers were reportedly not sure whether the freeze applied to air traffic controllers.
+The National Air Traffic Controllers Association and lawmakers were reportedly not sure whether the freeze applied to air traffic controllers.
 (Source: Yahoo News)

 • January 28, 2025: All 400 staffers of the National Transportation Safety Board (NTSB) received the “Fork in the Road” email offering deferred resignation buyouts.
 The offers to NTSB staff were later rescinded and the agency was deemed exempt from the program.
 (Source: CNN)